SoDOOManiac/So-Doom/README.md

 **Changes pulled from Crispy Doom**

- * Wrong alignment of HUD widgets when launching map from command line on Windows has been fixed, spotted by SoDOOMmaniac.
+ * Wrong alignment of HUD widgets when launching map from command line on Windows has been fixed, spotted by SoDOOManiac.
  * `crispy-doom` is now explicitly written to extended savegame header instead of `PACKAGE_TARNAME` to preserve savegame header compatibility across forks that might have different package names.
  * 'Oof' sounds have been removed from Crispness menu as pistol firing sound played upon any (including futile) attempt to manipulate the Crispness menu item is much louder and oofs can barely be heard.
  * "Wide" and "Compact" HUDs are now available for widescreen mode, where "wide" and "compact" refer to the alignment of status bar and HUD widgets.
  * Respective Crispness menu item has been renamed to "Report Revealed Secrets".
 This should improve the discoverability of this feature, thanks to oprypin for the discussion.
- * Screen resolution is now not changed during a wipe as it was causing crashes reported and investigated by SoDOOMmaniac and JNechaevsky.
+ * Screen resolution is now not changed during a wipe as it was causing crashes reported and investigated by SoDOOManiac and JNechaevsky.

 ### So Doom 5.7